-The first thing to accept is that you won't have enough time, the location won't be easy, and your subject will either turn into a wallflower or a Prima Donna the moment you train a lens on them.
-But, if your interview is well scripted and your lighting is complimentary, you'll witness an almost magical transformation that can be quite revelatory.
+The first thing to come to terms with is that you won't have enough time, the location won't be easy, and your subject will either turn into a wallflower or a Prima Donna the moment you train a lens on them.
+But, if your interview is well scripted and your lighting complements your subject and his metier, you'll witness an almost magical transformation that can be quite revelatory.

 Used this way, you shouldn't need a fill, but if you wish you can use another soft source on axis with the camera and 1 to 2 stops weaker than your main light.
 I like 12 x 16" softboxes for this, and again, a grid is handy.
 If you elevate the light slightly, a 20° grid should drop the light beam behind the subject after providing fill, without hitting your background.